edgeworx/docs/content/en/docs/cloud/node-remote-access.md

 weight: 700
 ---

-Once your [node](../cloud/adding-nodes/_index.md) is installed and connected to [Darcy Cloud](/docs/cloud/start-portal), you'll be able to remotely access it using the Darcy Cloud portal and/or [edgectl]({{<ref "/docs/cloud/edgectl">}}).
+Once your [node](../cloud/adding-nodes/_index.md) is installed and connected to [Edgeworx Cloud](/docs/cloud/start-portal), you'll be able to remotely access it using the Edgeworx Cloud portal and/or [edgectl]({{<ref "/docs/cloud/edgectl">}}).

 ## Prerequisites

-To access your node, you will need an Darcy Cloud account with at least one node accessible and `ONLINE` and some knowledge of `SSH` commands.
+To access your node, you will need an Edgeworx Cloud account with at least one node accessible and `ONLINE` and some knowledge of `SSH` commands.

 ## SSH into Your Node